Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB as the other thumb if it's at the end of a word. *E.g. `Q/` → `QU` `K\` → `KG` `L\` → `LS`*. `Magic` → `Space` SFBs can be avoided this way.

 #### *<ins>Alphas:*
 The alphas are used to remove scissors, increase same-row rolls, and minimize outrolls.
 They've been set up to be intuitive and cause the least amount of conflicts, with a short timeout so that the original bigram can still be typed. *E.g. `WF` → `WL`*.
-Normally, `WL` is an awkward roll since `L` is two rows above `W`. `F` is used because it's on the same finger as `L` and same row as `W`.
+Normally, `WL` is a little uncomfortable to type since `L` is two rows above `W`.
+By using `F` in its place, the roll is still performed with the same fingers but on the same row instead.

 `X` almost never comes after a consonant so it can easily double as a magic key to turn consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BL` (+ `AEIOU`)*